Introduction:

 Several factors contribute to the development of hordeolum:

-- Bacterial Infection: The most common cause of hordeolum is a bacterial infection, often resulting from the introduction of bacteria into the oil glands of the eyelid.
+- Bacterial Infection: The most common cause of hordeolum is a bacterial infection, most specifically, Staphylococcus aureus, often resulting from bacteria entering into one the oil glands along the eyelid.

 - Poor Eyelid Hygiene: Inadequate cleansing of the eyelids can lead to the accumulation of debris, dead skin cells, and bacteria, creating an environment conducive to infection.